 - Brilliant non-conformist writing will score lower because it is eccentric (Monaghan & Bridgeman, 2005).

-- Automatic scoring of more complex argument essays is less reliable than of inherently less complex opinion essays (0.76 vs. 0.81) (Bridgeman, 2004).
-Here 1.0 is complete reliability.
-The difference in reliability of 0.05 is significant but not huge.
+- Automatic scoring of complex argument essays is less reliable than of inherently less complex opinion essays (0.76 vs. 0.81) (Bridgeman, 2004).
+The difference in reliability of 0.05 is small but significant.

 My colleague asked, “Can a computer truly give relevant feedback on whether or not something is ‘stimulating’, ‘precise’, ‘thought-provoking’ and ‘providing further insight on a previous idea’?”
-I don’t know.
-I have my doubts, but I also have my doubts that a teacher can explain the mechanics of why a sentence stimulates or provokes thought.
-All I have ever been able to do in these areas of writing is dramatize the presence of a reader by indicating when a sentence stimulates or provokes me, often with cryptic or terse comments in the margin (Wow!
+The answer is probably, “no.” I certainly have my doubts, but I also have my doubts that a teacher can explain the mechanics of why a sentence stimulates or provokes thought.
+All I have ever been able to do in these areas of writing is dramatize the presence of a reader by indicating when a sentence stimulates or provokes me, often with cryptic or terse comments in the margin: Wow!
 Nice!
 Interesting!
-Provocative!).
+Provocative!

 A reasonable hypothesis